Key Takeaways

 Access decisions are only as strong as the identity verification behind them.

 Shared credentials and visual spot checks weaken access control.
 Badges get passed around, names are waved through, and familiarity replaces verification.
 In busy yards, staff rely on quick judgment instead of confirmed identity.
-That tradeoff speeds entry in the moment, but quietly increases exposure to unauthorized access and avoidable security incidents.
+That tradeoff speeds entry in the moment but quietly increases exposure to unauthorized access and avoidable security incidents.
+For a deeper look at how carrier accountability starts before the gate, see carrier vetting as a key step in theft prevention.

-When gate activity isn’t monitored in real-time, issues surface late or not at all.
+When gate activity isn't monitored in real time, issues surface late or not at all.
 Unauthorized entries, unexpected arrivals, or unusual dwell patterns blend into daily traffic.
 By the time teams notice something is off, trucks have moved on, assets are exposed, and response options are limited.
+Digital driver check-in creates the timestamped record that makes early detection possible.

 If entry data lacks reliable timestamps or verification, investigations stall.
 Teams are left piecing together events from memory, incomplete logs, or conflicting reports.
 Without clear records of who entered, when, and for how long, resolving incidents takes longer, weakens accountability, and increases exposure to disputes, claims, and unresolved security gaps.